gregmsanderson/fly-live-beats/docs/5-aws-create-database.md

 You can either let AWS generate a password for you, or enter your own.
 As with any password, make sure to keep it secret.
 Keep it out of your code.
 If it has to be used in sa connection string, make sure that is stored encrypted.

-Scroll down further and choose the instance configration.
+Scroll down further and choose the instance configuration.
 If you click on the dropdown menu you can see all of the available ones.
 The smallest size (the micro instance) has 2 vCPU and 1 GB of RAM.
-The "t" instances are bustable.
-That means they get a share of the CPU.
+The "t" instances get a share of the CPU.
 They are substantially cheaper than the larger classes however support [fewer connections](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Limits.html).
 You can always edit the size later.

 Next choose its initial disk size.
 The default is the smallest value: 20GB.
 Handily RDS can auto-scale the disk so you don't need to over-provision storage to begin with: